 Once a Communication Patterns Configuration for a given UE has been deleted, the IN-CSE can create a new Communication Patterns Configuration, using the same procedure described above, if/when an activityPatternElements for an ADN-AE or ASN/MN-CSE hosted on the UE is configured.

-General Exceptions:
+General Exceptions

 The SCEF is not reachable when IN-CSE tries to send Communication Patterns Configuration request.
 In this case the IN-CSE will not be able to configure the communication patterns of the UE in the underlying 3GPP network.
 Whether the IN-CSE continues to service requests for ADN-AE(s) or ASN/MN-CSE hosted on Ues that the IN-CSE is outside the scope of the present document.